Runtime validators for attrs

 attrs runtime validation

-attrs-strict is a Python package that contains runtime validation for
+attrs-strict is a Python package which contains runtime validation for

 attrs data classes based on the types existing in the typing module.

 The purpose of the library is to provide runtime validation for attributes specified in